pydata/patsy/doc/expert-model-specification.rst

 However, there is also a middle ground between pasting together strings and going back to putting together design matrices out of string and baling wire.
-Charlton has a straightforward Python interface for representing the result of parsing formulas, and you can use it directly.
-This lets you keep Charlton's normal advantages -- handling of categorical data and interactions, predictions, term tracking, etc. -- while using a nice high-level Python API.
-An example of somewhere this might be useful is if, say, you had a GUI with a tick box next to each variable in your data set, and wanted to construct a formula containing all the variables that had been checked, and letting Charlton deal with categorical data handling.
+Patsy has a straightforward Python interface for representing the result of parsing formulas, and you can use it directly.
+This lets you keep Patsy's normal advantages -- handling of categorical data and interactions, predictions, term tracking, etc. -- while using a nice high-level Python API.
+An example of somewhere this might be useful is if, say, you had a GUI with a tick box next to each variable in your data set, and wanted to construct a formula containing all the variables that had been checked, and letting Patsy deal with categorical data handling.
 Or this would be the approach you'd take for doing stepwise regression, where you need to programatically add and remove terms.